Unexpected effects of testosterone therapy you should know

 The unexpected effects of testosterone therapy you hear about in headlines usually involve long-term health conditions.
 The data here are more complex than simple “good” or “bad,” and they depend on dose, baseline health, and how closely you are monitored.

-- Sleep apnea: Obstructive sleep apnea is a condition where the airway repeatedly collapses at night, blocking breathing.
-TRT can worsen existing sleep apnea in some men by altering airway muscle tone and central breathing control, especially at higher doses.[9]
+• Sleep apnea: Obstructive sleep apnea is a condition where the airway repeatedly collapses at night, blocking breathing.
+A randomized placebo-controlled trial in the European Journal of Endocrinology (2012) reported that testosterone therapy can worsen breathing-related measures in some men with severe obstructive sleep apnea, particularly early in treatment or at higher doses.[9]

-Limitations note: Many trials are relatively short, often 6–36 months, and include men with well-defined hypogonadism.
+Limitations note: Many trials are relatively short, often 6 to 36 months, and include men with well-defined hypogonadism.
 Data in older, frailer men or in those using high, non-medical doses for bodybuilding are more limited and suggest higher risk.

 Symptoms and signals